eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 function peek_token(ctx: Context): string | undefined;
 ```

+## Precedence and Associativity

 ### No Precedence, Left-Associative Parser

 Start simple.
 Assume all operators are left-associative and without precedence.

-The expression grammar supports this with a repeated tail.
+The expression grammar supports this with a repeated tail that immediately
+applies the operator to expand the left-hand-side expression.

 ```
 expr = number (tail_op number)*